restarac/elevator-challenge/README.md

 #### Objectives:

 - Show a log of the elevator actions (format as you want, but one action per logs line).
-- How much time you will take to travel all the employes to its companies?
+- How much time you will take to travel all the employees to its companies?

 # Intermediate challenge